 Selects all elements that are selected at the time of the query

-Select all elements visible at the time the query is run
+Selects all elements visible at the time the query is run.

 The Filter Stack